This content was recently updated by Sudhir Singh on April 23, 2025 to improve accuracy.

 Frequently Asked Questions (FAQs)

-3. Can NRIs apply?
-Only Indian citizens with valid Aadhaar and no pucca house are eligible.
+Only Indian citizens with a valid Aadhaar and no pucca house are eligible.